shivareddy1327/fullstacktb/README.md

 # fullstacktb
-#toda y we r learning git
+Today we are learning git
-instructor is Vinay sir
+Instructor is Vinay sir